astropy/specutils/licenses/TEMPLATE_LICENCE.rst

-This project is based upon the Astropy package template (https://github.com/astropy/package-template/) which is licenced under the terms of the following licence.
+This project is based upon the Astropy package template (https://github.com/astropy/package-template/) which is licensed under the terms of the following license.

 ---